 - The Phantom Menace: The Colo Claw Fish, a Sea Monster living in the oceans of Naboo, has crocodile-like jaws combined with an eel-like body and bioluminescence.
 Then again, it is an alien. . .

-- The kaiju in Pacific Rim all look vaguely reptilian with their scaly skin and clawed limbs.
-However, two individual ones have very shark-like heads, specifically the Knifehead, which has the jaws and elongated snout of a goblin shark, and the slattern, which has the distinct head shape of a hammerhead shark.
+- The kaiju in Pacific Rim mostly look vaguely reptilian with their scaly skin and clawed limbs.
+However, two individual ones have very shark-like heads, specifically Knifehead, which has the jaws and elongated snout of a goblin shark, and Slattern, which has the distinct head shape of a hammerhead shark.
+Justified because they were constructed rather than bred, and incorporate whatever features their makers thought would make them formidable regardless of classification.

 - Harry Potter: Plimpies are small "fish", yet they look a lot like bipedal frogs.